 Dig Into Some Downtown Dinin’

 Hungry yet?
 We bet.
 For British-style pub fare and beers, stop by The Fox Brewpub for lunch.
-And there’s no bad time to show up hungry to The Basil for Thai, Gather for farm-to-table favorites and superb wine, or The Union for elevated, locally-sourced plates and fresh-brewed beers.
+And there’s no bad time to show up hungry to The Basil for Thai, Gather for farm-to-table favorites and superb wine, or Great Basin Brewing Co. for elevated, locally-sourced plates and fresh-brewed beers.
 Looking for a palate cleanser?
 Head down to Scoups for an ice cream cone.

 Walk Through History

 Download a map and stroll along the self-guided Kit Carson Trail through Carson City’s enchanting West Side Historic District, stopping to take in the Governor’s Mansion and many opulent, beautifully preserved Silver Rush-era homes of the state’s early movers and shakers, including Mark Twain.
 The map also guides you to the Nevada State Capitol, home to sprawling grounds just begging a meander.
 Fans of foliage should explore the tract of trees brought from every county in the state.

 Peruse a prehistoric mammoth, eons-old geology, and Nevada’s wild history at the Nevada State Museum–Carson City, located in the former United States Mint.
 Follow the Talking Trail and learn the complex yet inspiring stories of Nevada’s American Indian youth at Stewart Indian School Cultural Center & Museum, housed in one of the last still-standing complexes of its kind.